WELCOME TO OUTSIDE CHANCE

 We originally delivered anti reoffending workshops in HMPs Brixton, Wandsworth and Wormwood Scrubs before developing our programme into young offender units and Greater London secondary schools and, more recently, primary schools and youth venues where we continue to operate today.

-- delivered anti reoffending workshops to just over 10,200+ male juvenile and young adult inmates in HM YOIs Feltham, Aylesbury, Chelmsford, Reading, Rochester, Norwich, Warren Hill and Huntercombe
+- delivered our anti reoffending workshops to 10,400+ male juvenile and young adult inmates in HM YOIs Feltham, Aylesbury, Chelmsford, Reading, Rochester, Norwich, Warren Hill and Huntercombe

 - developed an all-girls workshop module to address the growing problems of low self esteem, gang membership and alcohol-related violence in some female students